TheMythMC/Barium/README.md

    ```
    The mod JAR may be found in the `build/libs` directory
 1. [Create a pull request](https://help.github.com/en/articles/creating-a-pull-request)
-   so that your changes can be integrated into $mod_name
+   so that your changes can be integrated into Barium
     - Note: for large contributions, create an issue before doing all that
       work, to ask whether your pull request is likely to be accepted
+## Why is this mod full of spaghetti code
+I do this in my free time, deal with it (or open a PR)